pallets/flask/docs/installation.rst

 ------------------

-If you want to work with the latest version of Flask, there are two ways: you can either let `easy_install` pull in the development version, or you can tell it to operate on a git checkout.
+If you want to work with the latest version of Flask, there are two ways: you can either let `pip` pull in the development version, or you can tell it to operate on a git checkout.
 Either way, virtualenv is recommended.

 Get the git checkout in a new virtualenv and run in development mode::